 Frank's Annapolis connection includes more than three decades as Producer/Engineer for the Naval Academy Athletic Association's Navy Football Radio Network.
 With strong ties to the Baltimore marketplace, he brings an "outsider's" perspective to the AAACCVB.

 Dani Bottcher joined the Conference and Visitors Bureau as Director of Finance in April 2011.
 Most recently employed as an accountant at Deloitte & Touche, she brings experience in general accounting, auditing, budgeting, and financial management to the organization.

 In her current position, Dani works closely with staff and management to ensure the financial soundness of the AAACCVB.
 Her human resources responsibilities include hiring, benefit program review, and employee relations.Dani is a native of Annapolis and resident of Anne Arundel County.
 She graduated from Loyola University Maryland with a Bachelor of Business Administration in accounting.

 410-280-0445, ext.
 301

-When she joined the AAACCVB in 2004, Susan Steckman brought with her a 20-year track record in public relations, marketing, and advertising.
+When she joined the AAACCVB in 2004, Susan Seifried brought with her a 20-year track record in public relations, marketing, and advertising.
 After graduating from West Chester University in Pennsylvania with a Bachelor of Arts in Communications, the Pennsylvania native started her career in broadcasting as news director at radio stations in Delaware and Maryland.